 If you've never been a fan of Brussels sprouts, this recipe just might change your mind!

-Ingredients for Shredded Brussels Sprouts with Hot Bacon Dressing
+What's in Shredded Keto Brussels Sprouts with Hot Bacon Dressing

 - Brussels sprouts, shredded